mlezer/salesforce-world-tour-lwc/README.md

 sfdx force:data:soql:query -q "SELECT Id FROM Pricebook2 WHERE IsStandard = true
 ```

 7. Copy the result.
-Replace all the "01s5E000000d4xEQAQ" occurrences in the export-demo-PricebookEntrys.json by the previously copied Id.
+Replace all the `01s5E000000d4xEQAQ` occurrences in the `export-demo-PricebookEntrys.json` file by the previously copied Id.

 8. Import the data: